1945 United Kingdom general election in Northern Ireland

-The 1945 United Kingdom general election in Northern Ireland was held on 5 July as part of the wider general election.
+On 5 July 1945, the 1945 United Kingdom general election was held in Northern Ireland, to elect all 640 members of the House of Commons, including the 13 Northern Ireland seats.
 There were ten constituencies, seven single-seat constituencies with elected by first-past-the-post voting and three two-seat constituencies with MPs elected by plurality block voting.
+This was the final election in which Queen's University of belfast elected a seat to the House of Commons, due to it being abolished for the 1950 general election by the Representation of the People Act 1948.